Nickhill2380/readme-generator/README.md

 ## License

-This project is covered by the MIT license.Found at the link below:
+This project is covered by the MIT license.
+Found at the link below:

 [MIT](https://www.opensource.org/licenses/mit-license.php)

-## Contributing

-Please be kind.

-## Tests
-Run tests in ordinance with your best judgement.